Mooks23064/Credicxo/README.md

 # Credicxo

-# change the database
+# change database accordingly

 # for admin run
 ./manage.py createsuperuser

-and add user by giving the access permission in group # Credicxo
+and add user by giving the access permission in group # credicxo